r1i1na/duct-recorder/README.md

 # duct-recorder
 A rubbish duct recorder.

-It only have a UI, no actual function.
+It only has a UI (Not friendly), no actual function.

 For entertainment only.